onstash/blog.onstash.me/content/blog/mental-health-perspective.md

 ## Be nice to other people

-In the last few months I have realized that being nice to nice & not-so-pleasant people gives a positive feeling in the mind.
-It also stems from the fact that we never know what someone is going through at any given point in time.
+In the last few months, I have realized that being nice to people gives a positive feeling in the mind.
+It stems from the fact that we never know what someone is going through.
 So talk to them, try to understand them, and listen to their problems when needed.

 ## Try to seek therapy